 10 Feb My top 3 home-cooked Valentine’s meals

-Ironically, I’m not a lover of Valentine’s Day.
-I usually just cook a meal at home, perhaps something a little more special than usual.
-I will do everything in my power to avoid going to a restaurant on Valentine’s Day.
+I’m not a great lover of Valentine’s Day.
+I usually just cook a Valentine’s meal at home, perhaps something a little more special than usual, and do everything in my power to avoid going to a restaurant on Valentine’s Day.
 I remember once when I was with my ex, we accidently ended up in a local restaurant on Valentine’s (there was nothing to eat at home and we probably forgot what day it was anyway).
 I will never forget the room full of baby pink balloons and table after table of awkward-looking couples trying to act as if it’s completely normal to be sitting in a restaurant with only other couples.
 Perhaps I was imagining it, but there may even have been a whiff of competition in the air.
 Of course, we had a stonking row.
 Followed by three courses of unspectacular food and a disproportionate bill.

 It’s not Valentine’s Day itself I have a problem with, but the commercialisation of Valentine’s Day, the idea that this is the day we have to be romantic, send a card, get flowers, buy gifts…The ancient idea of Valentine’s Day, the Roman Lupercalia festival sounds far more appealing by comparison.Whilst an evening of forced romance sends shivers of dread down my spine, I can’t see a thing wrong with running around naked and whipping one another in a raucous celebration of fertility.
 Since this is not on the menu, I will settle for a home-cooked meal and some Prosecco.